YELLOWSTONE RADIO CLUB

 ARTICLE VII – COMMITTEES

--Audit Committee – Thirty days prior to the Annual meeting, the President may appoint a two person Audit Committee which will review the financial records of the Club and report their findings at the Annual meeting.
-The Treasurer will provide the monthly bank statements, canceled checks, and other financial records to the Audit committee.
+-Audit Committee – Sixty days prior to the Annual meeting, the President shall appoint a two person Audit Committee which will review the financial records of the Club and report their findings at the Annual meeting.
+The Treasurer will provide the bank statements, canceled checks, and other financial records to the Audit committee.
+The Audit Committee will report the audit findings to the Board of Directors.

 The rules contained in Robert's Rules of Order shall be used as a guide for the Club in cases where they are not inconsistent with these bylaws and any special rules of order the Club may adopt.
 Special rules of order may be adopted by a two-thirds vote of the membership present at regular meetings provided that previous notice of the special rule(s) of order is given at the previous meeting.
 No previous notice is required if the special rule(s) of order apply to a single session.